HomeVisionStatement Of FaithArticlesPhoto GalleryEditor's NoteLinksContact

 Truly, the centrality of the cross is Christ Himself, God's plan of redemption for lost mankind.

-Please view a pictorial presentation of this hymn:
+Please view this hymn: The Old Rugged Cross

 Compiled On: